Ncookiez/snowball-stats/README.md

 - Total number of SNOB allocation votes.
 - Total number of proposal votes.
 - Percentage of current SNOB stakers that have voted on SNOB allocations or governance proposals.
+- Participation and results of each governance proposal.

 ```
 npm run snob